23 Beekman Place: Ruppert LLC ownership

-Critical reception
+Reception and media

 Architectural reception of the house was mixed.
 With the completion of Rudolph's first renovation, Barbara Plumb wrote that the "one-bedroom apartment may be small, but its influence is likely to be huge" because of Rudolph's residence there.
 By 1975, architectural writer Robert A. M. Stern said Rudolph's apartment had become "a remarkable composition of floating townhouses and mirrored units".
 The architectural critic Paul Goldberger, writing for The New York Times in 1979, described the house as indicative of "both Mr. Rudolph's strengths and weaknesses", praising the aesthetic arrangement but writing that it conflicted with the design of the surrounding buildings.
 In the same newspaper in 1997, Joseph Giovannini called the house "the best thing that could have happened to the rather pickled enclave".
 Sorkin, writing for House & Garden in 1989, called it "easily one of the most amazing pieces of modern urban domestic architecture" created in the United States.

 When the penthouse was completed, many of Rudolph's neighbors disapproved of the additions.
 One neighbor compared the penthouse to "assault as in rape", and others worried that their views of the East River would be blocked.
 Of the neighbors' complaints, Goldberger wrote that Beekman Place's buildings were designed in a variety of styles, which he said the neighbors had not kept in mind.
 Nuvo magazine wrote in 2023 that "the penthouse is a provocative piece of work" because of its unconventional design elements, including glass floors.
 In 2024, Curbed described the interiors as "a work of art as much as an apartment: There are endless stairways and almost no walls".
+Architecture critic Justin Davidson wrote for the same website that the film The Royal Tenenbaums—which depicted 23 Beekman Place as the residence of Ben Stiller's character—showed the building's "spatial excesses" when Stiller's character tried to stage a fire drill in the house.